Here is my earlier post on Informatica transformations. You can find the list of interview questions for Data warehousing job.

 1).
 What is data warehouse?

-A data warehouse is a electronic storage of an Organization’s historical data for the purpose of analysis and reporting.
-According to Kimpball, a datawarehouse should be subject-oriented, non-volatile, integrated and time-variant.
+A data warehouse is the electronic storage of an Organization’s historical data for the purpose of analysis and reporting.
+According to Kimpball, a data warehouse should be subject-oriented, non-volatile, integrated, and time-variant.

 Note here, Non-volatile means that the data once loaded in the warehouse will not get deleted later.
 Time-variant means the data will change with respect to time.

 The above definition of data warehousing is typically considered as a “classical” definition.
 However, if you are interested, you may want to read the article – What is a data warehouse – A 101 guide to modern data warehousing – which opens up a broader definition of data warehousing.

 2).
 What are the benefits of data warehouse?

 A data warehouse helps to integrate data (see Data integration) and store them historically so that we can analyze different aspects of the business including, performance analysis, trend, prediction, etc. over a given time frame and use the result of our analysis to improve the efficiency of business processes.

 For a long time in the past and also even today, Data warehouses are built to facilitate reporting on different key business processes of an organization, known as KPI.
 Data warehouses also help to integrate data from different sources and show a single-point-of-truth values about the business measures.